Prototype stage

 ...

-Familiar design functionality such as carousel, accordions, tabs, modal, drop down, input field, read more/read less functionality are used.
-This aligns with behavioral design by focusing on providing interaction that are intuitive and recognizable to users, allowing him to interact with the app effectively... ... without the need for exstensive learning.
-Since Williams time and motivation are limitated the design aims to minimize cognitive effort and enable him to perform activity efficiently.
-This aligns with behavioral design principle that priorize ease of use and task completion
+Familiar design functionality such as carousel, accordions, tabs, modal, drop down, input field, read more/read less functionality are used. ...
+This aligns with behavioral design by focusing on providing interactions that are intuitive and recognizable to users, allowing him to interact with the app effectively without the need for extensive learning.
+Since Jason Smith time and motivation are limited the design aims to minimize cognitive effort and enable him to perform activity efficiently.
+This aligns with behavioral design principle that prioritize ease of use and task completion

 ...

-The app has a well structured site architecture, provides a good combination of images, text, buttons, icons, familiar design components like accordion, tabs, modal, drop down to make William reach the goal in a efficient way regardless of his experience level. ... ...
-William can easily navigate through activity options, utilize back and forward buttons, apply filters, track progress via breadcrumbs, access dropdown menu and explore off-canvas content.
-The step by step information during sign up is designed to accomondate users like William who have a limited attention span.
-To avoid overwhelming him with text, most information is condensed within accordions and off-canvas elements, allowing users to click and expand section for futher reading.
+The app has a well structured site architecture, provides a good combination of images, text, buttons, icons, familiar design components like accordion, tabs, modal, drop down to make Jason Smith reach the goal in an efficient way regardless of his experience level. ...
+Jason Smith can easily navigate through activity options, utilize back and forward buttons, apply filters, track progress via breadcrumbs, access drop down menus and explore off-canvas content.
+The step by step information during sign up is designed to accommodate users like Jason Smith who have a limited attention span.
+To avoid overwhelming him with text, most information is condensed within accordions and off-canvas elements, allowing users to click and expand section for further reading.
 The app place users in full control over their action, activity, reading preferences and task.
-Overall, the user experiences is seamless, cohensive, and intuitive, offering a logical, fun, journey throughout
+Overall, the user experiences is seamless, cohesive, and intuitive, offering a logical, fun, journey throughout

 1 / 3